OpenAI, Google, others pledge to watermark AI content for safety -White House

 By Diane Bartz and Krystal Hu

-WASHINGTON/NEW YORK, July 21 (Reuters) - Top AI companies including OpenAI, Alphabet GOOGL.O and Meta Platforms META.O have made voluntary commitments to the White House to implement measures such as watermarking AI-generated content to help make the technology safer, the Biden administration said.
+WASHINGTON/NEW YORK, July 21 (Reuters) - Top AI companies including OpenAI, Alphabet GOOGL.O and Meta Platforms META.O have made voluntary commitments to the White House to implement measures such as watermarking AI-generated content to help make the technology safer, the Biden administration said on Friday.

 The companies - which also include Anthropic, Inflection, Amazon.com AMZN.O and OpenAI partner Microsoft MSFT.O - pledged to thoroughly test systems before releasing them and share information about how to reduce risks and invest in cybersecurity.